-Students have acquired knowledge and human skills that are desirable for an undergraduate degree.

-Students have acquired basic knowledge in natural science and scientific thinking methods.

-Students are able to freely make use of Calculus and Linear Algebra, which are foundations of mathematics.

-Students have understood mathematical logic development methods as well as acquired mathematical ways of thinking, logical power, and applied abilities.

-Students have acquired specialized knowledge in any of the fields of Algebra, Geometry, Analysis, and Mathematics for Informatics.

-Students have acquired basic English proficiency and presentation abilities related to specialized fields.

-Curriculum Policy

-We organize and implement curricula based on the following policies for programs that allow students to acquire learning outcomes related to Bachelor of Science.

-General policy

-Mathematics is a remarkably systematic academic study with international universality and its curriculum is almost the same anywhere in many universities in developed countries.
+(Relevant competences:Basic knowledge of natural sciences) Students are able to freely make use of Calculus and Linear Algebra, which are foundations of mathematics.
+(Relevant competences: Basic knowledge of natural sciences) Students have understood mathematical logic development methods as well as acquired mathematical ways of thinking, logical power, and applied abilities.
+(Relevant competences: Expertise on mathematics (algebra, analysis, geometry, mathematics of information)) Students have acquired specialized knowledge in any of the fields of Algebra, Geometry, Analysis, and Mathematics for Informatics.
+(Relevant competences: Expertise on mathematics (algebra, analysis, geometry, mathematics of information)) Students have acquired basic English proficiency and presentation abilities related to specialized fields.
+(Relevant competences: Expertise on mathematics (algebra, analysis, geometry, mathematics of information), English skills for mathematics) Curriculum Policy We organize and implement curricula based on the following policies for programs that allow students to acquire learning outcomes related to Bachelor of Science.
+General policy Mathematics is a remarkably systematic academic study with international universality and its curriculum is almost the same anywhere in many universities in developed countries.
 In line with this, we organize and implement curricula so that students will be able to move along the sequence smoothly, ranging from the basic level to specialized, developed, and applied levels.

-Course sequence policy

-During the first year, students acquire basic knowledge related to overall natural science and learn Calculus and Linear Algebra, which are foundations for all mathematics as Foundation Subjects for Major.
+Course sequence policy During the first year, students acquire basic knowledge related to overall natural science and learn Calculus and Linear Algebra, which are foundations for all mathematics as Foundation Subjects for Major.
 In addition to lectures in the aforementioned studies, seminar hours are included, during which students actually solve problems.
 Moreover, students widely learn nonspecialized fields such as languages as Common Foundation Subjects and Specific Foundation Subjects.
 The second year is the period for study from the basic level to the development level.

 During such period, students prepare for more profound knowledge about Calculus and Linear Algebra and specialized fields (e.g., Set Theory, Phases, Curved Lines, and Curved Surfaces).
 We also offer seminar-form Mathematics in Foreign Language I for improving linguistic proficiency and presentation abilities.
 During the third year, students learn General Foundation Subjects for specialized fields.
 We offer lectures and seminars that allow students to obtain core knowledge about the four fields of Algebra, Geometry, Analysis, and Information.
 We also offer seminar-form Mathematics in Foreign Language II.
 The Introduction to the Study of Graduation Thesis allows for smooth shifting to graduation theses engaged in during the fourth year.
 During the fourth year, students participate in seminars and laboratories.
 They join small-class and seminar-form graduation theses groups comprising about several persons in each seminar and laboratory.
 At the same time, we offer lectures related to specialized themes.

-Implementation policy

-Seminar hours are offered for the main subjects, in which students solve examples and development problems on their own.
+Implementation policy Seminar hours are offered for the main subjects, in which students solve examples and development problems on their own.
 In this way, students are able to deepen their understanding of lectures.
 Subjects urging interests (e.g., Introduction to Mathematics and Mathematics in Foreign Language) are prepared.
 English textbooks are used for some classes and seminars.
 In this way, students are able to brush up their expressions and language proficiency abilities and consider internationalization.
-Policy for evaluation of learning outcomes

-In Major Subjects and Foundation Subjects for Major, we fairly and strictly conduct grade evaluations.
+Policy for evaluation of learning outcomes In Major Subjects and Foundation Subjects for Major, we fairly and strictly conduct grade evaluations.
 Moreover, in order to verify whether or not education is being effectively implemented, we offer class evaluation questionnaires concerning all Major Subjects and Foundation Subjects for Major.

-Characteristics

-The curriculum design helps students acquire teaching license (mathematics).
+Characteristics The curriculum design helps students acquire teaching license (mathematics).

-To support students in starting their studies, we offer remedial (retake) classes during the summer break for the core courses in the first year (e.g., calculus and linear algebra).